Back to News & Articles

 The proposed interconnector will connect Germany to either Lithuania or Latvia pending further technical studies.
 The project is being developed by the transmission system operators Litgrid (Lithuania), Augstsprieguma tīkls (Latvia), and 50Hertz (Germany), with strong backing from their respective national energy ministries.

-Industry observers say the interconnector is poised to become a cornerstone of the EU’s vision for a meshed offshore grid in the Baltic Sea, enhancing the resilience of electricity supply and fostering deeper integration of renewable resources, particularly offshore wind and solar.
+Observers say the interconnector will become an important aspect of the EU’s vision for a meshed offshore grid in the Baltic Sea, enhancing the resilience of electricity supply and fostering deeper integration of renewable resources, particularly offshore wind and solar.

 “The hybrid interconnector will not only reinforce our energy security but also unlock vast renewable energy potential in the Baltic region,” said a spokesperson for the Lithuanian Ministry of Energy.
 “This is a critical step toward meeting the EU’s climate targets and creating a truly integrated European electricity market.”